Carson Palmer: 2008 season

 In the season opener against the Baltimore Ravens, Palmer was held to 99 yards and no touchdowns, completing only 10 out of 25 passes with an interception.
 For the first time in his career, Palmer wore a clear protective visor because of a broken nose.
-In the following 24–7 loss to the Tennessee Titans, Palmer was 16 of 27 for 134 yards and two interceptions.
+In the following 24–7 loss to the Tennessee Titans, Palmer went 16 of 27 for 134 yards and two interceptions.
 As the Bengals fell to 0–3 against the New York Giants in a 26–23 overtime loss, Palmer went 27 for 39 for 286 yards and a touchdown.

 Due to a sore elbow, Palmer missed the next game against the Cleveland Browns, which ended in a loss.
 This ended Palmer's consecutive start streak of 51 games.
-Palmer returned the following week against the Dallas Cowboys and completed 23 of 39 of his passes for 217 yards, with two touchdowns, and an interception on the first passing play of the game.
+Palmer returned the following week against the Dallas Cowboys and completed 23 of 39 passes for 217 yards, two touchdowns, and an interception on the first passing play of the game.

 The cause of Palmer's sore elbow was later diagnosed as a partially torn ligament and tendon and he was shelved for the remainder of the season.
 Palmer elected not to undergo Tommy John surgery to repair the damage; instead, he chose to rest the elbow to allow it to heal.
 By March 2009, Palmer said that he was "100 percent" again.

 2009 season

 In the season opener against the Denver Broncos, Palmer threw the ball 33 times for 247 yards and two interceptions in a 12–7 loss.
 The critics sought another mediocre season for the Bengals, with a lack of offensive production.
 The offense bounced back in week 2 against the Green Bay Packers.
 Palmer threw for 185 yards, three touchdowns, and two interceptions in a 31–24 win.
-In week 7 against the Chicago Bears, Palmer was 20 of 24 passing with five touchdowns and a passer rating of 146.7, in a 45–10 win.
+In week 7 against the Chicago Bears, Palmer went 20 of 24 with five touchdowns and a passer rating of 146.7, in a 45–10 win.
 This win improved the Bengals' record to 5–2.
 After a 16–7 win against the Cleveland Browns in Week 12, the Bengals swept their division for the first time in franchise history.
-Going into a Week 15 game at San Diego, Bengals' receiver Chris Henry died.
-Playing with a heavy heart, Carson Palmer threw for 314 yards, with two touchdowns, and one interception, but only to lose on a last second field goal by the Chargers.
-Palmer had a 91.7 passer rating with two touchdowns and one interception n 17–10 Week 16 win against the Kansas City Chiefs.
+Going into a Week 15 game against the San Diego Chargers, Bengals' receiver Chris Henry died.
+Playing with a heavy heart, Palmer threw for 314 yards, two touchdowns, and one interception, only to lose on a last second field goal by the Chargers.
+Palmer had a 91.7 passer rating with two touchdowns and one interception in a 17–10 Week 16 win against the Kansas City Chiefs.
 This win assured the Bengals' first winning season and division title since 2005.
 In Palmer's first full playoff game, he struggled.
-Palmer threw the ball with a 50 percent completion percentage, with one touchdown, one interception, and a 53.8 passer rating, in a 24–14 loss to the New York Jets.
-Palmer finished the 2009 season with a 60.5 completion percentage, 3,094 yards passing, 21 touchdowns, 13 interceptions, and a passer rating of 83.6.
+Palmer threw the ball with a 50% completion percentage, one touchdown, one interception, and a 53.8 passer rating, in a 24–14 loss to the New York Jets.
+Palmer finished the 2009 season with a 60.5% completion percentage, 3,094 yards passing, 21 touchdowns, 13 interceptions, and a passer rating of 83.6.